bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

 ### Add a New Consignment

 A consignment consists of a shipping address with the associated line items.
 At a minimum, one shipping address with line items and shipping options must be included in the checkout.
 If multiple shipping locations are used, match each `lineItem` with the correct shipping address.
-When adding a shipping address to the checkout, the following query parameter should be included to return the shipping options available for any address: `?include=consignments.availableShippingOptions`.
+When adding a shipping address to the checkout, include the `?include=consignments.availableShippingOptions` query parameter to return the shipping options available for any address.

 See [Add New Consignment to Checkout](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-checkout-api/checkout-consignments/checkoutsconsignmentsbycheckoutidpost) for more information.

 Create the `createConsignment()`helper function to test this functionality.